-- 4.9 EU GoOs can also be used to identify green electricity which may be excluded from supply volumes in the Contracts for Difference (CFD) scheme.
-The Low Carbon Contracts Company (LCCC) administers the CFD scheme on behalf of the Secretary of State for Energy and Climate Change, and determines whether given quantities of electricity are green excluded electricity.
+- 4.10.
+EU GoOs can also be used to identify green electricity which may be excluded from supply volumes in the Contracts for Difference (CFD) scheme.
+The Low Carbon Contracts Company (LCCC) administers the CFD scheme on behalf of the Secretary of State for Energy Security, and determines whether given quantities of electricity are GEE.
 However, the legislation allows for Ofgem to advise LCCC on this.
 It does this by sharing information with LCCC about which EU GoOs meet the definition of green excluded electricity as described in legislation.
 The data validation provided by Ofgem is based on the data submitted and recognised for FMD.
-For more details on LCCC, see https://lowcarboncontracts.uk/ - 4.10 The criteria that the electricity must comply with to be determined green excluded electricity are: - a) the electricity should be supplied in GB15; - b) the electricity is energy produced from renewable sources; - c) the electricity is generated in a Member State other than the UK; and - d) the date on which the generating station which generated the electricity first became operational was after 31 March 2015. - 4.9 Applications for Green Excluded electricity should be made to EMRS each quarter.
-Suppliers wishing to apply for GEE should follow the guidance issued by LCCC.
+For more details on LCCC, see https://lowcarboncontracts.uk/ - 4.11.
+The criteria that the electricity must comply with to be determined green excluded electricity are: - the electricity should be supplied in GB; - the electricity is energy produced from renewable sources; - the electricity is generated in a Member State other than the UK; and - the date on which the generating station which generated the electricity first became operational was after 31 March 2015.